BlockScience/MSML/research_notes/WIP V0.4 Roadmap.md

     - Convert all graphviz functionality to mermaid as graphviz requires installing external software/adds complexity
     - Begin to consider GUI options and the easiest ways to interface with less technical users
     - Build out more documentation
+2. Finalize Reporting Capabilities
+    - Conversion of all reporting to markdown format